Provost and Dean of the Faculty

 Meet Colgate’s Provost and Dean of the Faculty

-Lesleigh Cushing, Provost and Dean of the Faculty, Murray W. and Mildred K. Finard Professor in Jewish Studies and Professor of Religion
+Lesleigh Cushing, Provost and Dean of the Faculty, Mark S. Siegel University Professor in Religion and Jewish Studies.

 Cushing arrived at Colgate in 2002, after receiving a BA in English literature and religious studies from McGill University, a master of theological studies degree from Harvard Divinity School, and her PhD in religion and literature from Boston University.
 In 2015, she was named Murray W. and Mildred K. Finard Associate Professor in Jewish studies and associate professor of religion.
 She was promoted to the rank of full professor at Colgate in 2018.